 BIOGRAPHY

-Trevor Ganske blends environmental beauty and contrasting anthropogenic effects, along with the 21st-century terrain of the digital world.
+Trevor Ganske blends environmental beauty and contrasting anthropogenic effects, using the 21st-century terrain of the digital world.
 His attachment to the American southwest has developed a strong link to the arid landscape and its biology while experimenting with unconventional methods such as generative coding and laser-cutting.
 Dealing with issues of environmentalism and techno-futurism, Ganske investigates delineations between artist and machine, natural beauty and absolute randomness.

 CURRENT &